 Due to the way they are designed, all 4×5 large format wide angle lenses vignette to a greater or lesser degree.
 The wider the lens the more they vignette.
 To correct this most manufactures sold centre graduated filters that matched each lens.
 You may or may not need one of these filters depending on your applications.
 If you are shooting black and white or colour negative chances are you won’t need one for general photography.
 You can probably adjust images in photoshop if you feel they need it.
 However if you shoot slide film you might no be so lucky.
 If you do need one they can be expensive and difficult to find.
 I have seen centre filters up for sale for the same price as the lens itself!

 - Traditionally pretty much as wide as it gets in large format lenses.
-There are some wider lenses like the Schneider Super Angulon 47mm XL but they are rare and expensive.
+There are some ultra wide angle lenses like the Schneider Super Angulon 47mm XL but they are rare and expensive.

 - 65mm is roughly equivalent to a 20mm lens in full frame.